-The director of the Tate, Nicholas Serota, emphasised that this dinner was about the artists themselves, as every museum director feels obliged to say when faced by a sea of business backers (as if anyone is going to claim otherwise; when was the last time a director said “our museum believes hedge-fund managers and industrialists should always come first”?).
+The director of the Tate, Nicholas Serota, emphasised that this dinner was about the artists themselves, as every museum director feels obliged to say when faced by a sea of business backers.
+(As if anyone is going to claim otherwise; when was the last time a director said “our museum believes hedge-fund managers and industrialists should always come first”?)

-There were certainly plenty of artists in evidence, with a discreet emphasis on “artists of colour” of a sometimes neglected generation, hence the welcome presence of Barkley Hendricks and Sam Gilliam.
+There were certainly plenty of artists in evidence, with a discreet emphasis on artists of colour of a sometimes neglected generation, hence the welcome presence of Barkley Hendricks and Sam Gilliam.
 Here was Marina Abramovic, resplendent in full-length black leather gloves, with her fashion-designer friend Riccardo Tisci of Givenchy, sitting next to Tate Modern’s director, Chris Dercon; here was the ever-elegant Taryn Simon alongside Okwui Enwezor, handsome Adam McEwen wooing a table of lovely lady donors, Guillermo Kuitca cutting a goateed dash through Argentine plutocrats and young Matthew Brannon deep among the bankers.
 Among the other “artist honorees” were the grizzled veterans Lawrence Weiner and Alex Katz, set against the relative jeunesse of Elizabeth Peyton, Richard Phillips and Rirkrit Tiravanija.
 There was also, of course, a determinedly strong representation of Latin American practitioners, part of this heroic battle against the “Yankee Imperialist Gringo”, including Allora & Calzadilla, Vija Celmins, Vik Muniz and Ernesto Neto.

 Curiously, the rich people who make all of this happen are unrecognisable by comparison and, although known to the top dealers and directors, remain discreet shadow operators.
-Thus, many in the art world could not put faces to the names of some of the most important people the Tate depends upon, whether Tiqui Atencio Dermirdjian and Jeanne Donovan Fisher or the all-powerful co-chairs of this event, Estrellita Brodsky, Kira Flanzraich, Pamela Joyner, Amy Phelan and Christen Wilson.
+Thus, many in the art world could not put faces to the names of some of the most important people the Tate depends upon, whether it be Tiqui Atencio Dermirdjian and Jeanne Donovan Fisher or the all-powerful co-chairs of this event, Estrellita Brodsky, Kira Flanzraich, Pamela Joyner, Amy Phelan and Christen Wilson.